ride-sd/slacktivist/public/initiatives/sandag-bike-lane-funding.md

 # Information

-The 215 rapid bus between SDSU and downtown is one of the highest ridership lines.
-But because of insufficient infrastructure the buses are always delayed and subject to traffic.

-Lets tell city council and MTS to do something about it!
+*Insert Summary of Campaign*

 # Content

 Dear SANDAG Chair and Board Members,

 I am writing to express serious concern that several bicycle and pedestrian projects originally approved in SANDAG’s 2013 Early Action Program are now at risk of further delay.
-Despite receiving TransNet EAP and ATP funding, these projects were omitted from the recently adopted project delivery strategies, leaving key safety and mobility improvements without a path to completion.
+Despite receiving TransNet EAP and ATP funding, these projects were omitted from the recently-adopted project delivery strategies, leaving key safety and mobility improvements without a path to completion.

-Some projects—such as the Robinson segment—are stalled due to unresolved temporary construction easements, while Mission Hills/Old Town still lacks construction funding and may require up to $10 million.
-Two EAP projects are missing from the program entirely.
+Some projects — such as the Robinson segment—are fully designed but stalled for years and being held back from construction , while Mission Hills/Old Town still lacks construction funding, both leave unsafe gaps in the expanding network.
+Two EAP projects—Pacific Highway and South Bay to Southeastern—are missing from the project delivery strategy entirely.

 After more than a decade, further delay is unacceptable.
 These projects are essential to advancing the region’s Vision Zero, Climate Action Plan, and mode-shift commitments.
 Without them, SANDAG cannot meet the safety, climate, and mobility outcomes it has pledged to deliver.

 We respectfully request that SANDAG:

-1. Fully fund all remaining 2013 EAP projects, including Mission Hills/Old Town.
+1. Fully fund all remaining 2013 EAP projects.
-2. Expedite delivery for projects stalled due to administrative or easement challenges.
+2. Expedite delivery for these remaining projects.
-3. Restore the two missing EAP projects to the active program and commit to timely construction.
+3. Restore the two missing EAP projects to the delivery program and commit to timely construction.

 Please act now to uphold the commitments made to our communities and ensure these long-delayed projects finally move forward.